 We were asked to investigate the failure of a splined clutch power transmission shaft.
 This macrophotograph at 7x shows a broken tooth with simultaneous fatigue initiation at the root radius of each side of the tooth.
 Reverse loading ultimately lead to fatigue fracture.

 Materials & Weld Engineering

-To ensure continued reliable service, we provide materials & weld testing and analysis.
-Mechanical testing provides ductility, strength, toughness, corrosion resistance, and fatigue properties of the as-fabricated materials.
-Such testing assists in the prediction of when and how materials and assemblies will fail under various loading conditions.
+We have the answers you need, based on over 30 years experience of our Engineering Team – ensuring continued reliable service through materials & weld testing and analysis.
+Mechanical testing provides ductility, strength, toughness, corrosion resistance, and fatigue properties of the as-fabricated materials – providing critical materials data in the prediction of when and how materials and assemblies will fail under various loading conditions.

 Our weld engineering services include joint analysis and procedure development and qualification, as well as investigating non-conformance and Code compliance – providing assistance assistance to keep you in accordance with AWS, ASME and other relevant Codes.

 Our troubleshooting services include a full spectrum of metallurgical testing including corrosion investigations, surface condition studies, mechanical and fracture mechanics testing.
 Read more about Metallurgy or Corrosion.

 - Metallographic Examination